 - Books about living with stroke or brain injury

 Two of our current favorites are A Stitch in Time by Lauren Marks and Relentless: How a Massive Stroke Changed My Life for the Better by Ted Baxter.
 Both books are written by survivors who tell their remarkable stories in an approachable and inspiring way.
 (And it’s always validating to know that others are going through similar challenges as you.)

 This innovative device, from FlintRehab, helps survivors of stroke and brain injury continue practicing fine motor skill therapy at home.
 The MusicGlove is a wearable computing device outfitted with tiny sensors that track the user’s hand movements.
 Patients use it to play a Guitar Hero-style game that involves pinching and gripping notes on the screen of a tablet.
 Users say it keeps them motivated to keep up therapy.

 - Constant Therapy

 Want to keep improving speech and cognitive skills even after therapy ends?
 Constant Therapy is an award-winning cognitive, language, and speech therapy mobile app that delivers customized, science-based tasks that help improve skills and rebuild confidence during stroke and brain injury recovery.
-It’s available for iPad, iPhone and Android tablets on the Google and Apple app stores.
+It’s available for iPad, iPhone, Chromebooks, and Android tablets on the Google and Apple app stores.

 - Uber / Lyft gift card or pre-paid local bus pass